 - Handled biweekly accounts payable processing of checks and ACH payments; reconciled payments made to accounts payable software and addressed any discrepancies that arose.

-- Created a spreadsheet that listed bank and routing numbers to expedite processing of expense reports.
+- Created a spreadsheet that listed bank and routing numbers to expedite the processing of expense reports.

 - Uploaded and reconciled monthly phone bills for approximately 200 branches and 4 operational centers; total billing amounts were coded for various departments and branches as required.